Skip to content

 ModelContextProtocol.ProtocolProtocol-level types such as Implementation (client identification) and TextContentBlock (extracting text from tool responses).

-The .NET client also needs a new package — the client side of MCP lives in ModelContextProtocol, separate from the ModelContextProtocol.AspNetCore server package:
+Only the .NET client needs a new package — the client side of MCP lives in ModelContextProtocol, separate from the ModelContextProtocol.AspNetCore server package.
+The Node.js and Python clients need no new package: client and server both live in the same package already installed in Chapter 1 (@modelcontextprotocol/sdk for Node.js, mcp for Python).

 bash